 Hit OK when you’re done.

-Step 6: Witness magic happening in front of your eyes as Photoshop makes the object disappear from the frame.
+Step 6: Witness magic in front of your eyes as Photoshop makes the object disappear from the frame.
 You might notice some weird glitching, especially if it’s a tight frame like ours.
-Use either the spot healing brush or the clone stamp tool to fix this.
+Use the spot healing brush or the clone stamp tool to fix this.
 However, I’d say Photoshop did a pretty good job.

 You can use the same technique with other objects as well.
 It works just as well.